aequos-solutions/modern-data-visualizer/docs/basic/extensibility/introduction.md

 This solution supports different levels of customizations depending your requirements:

-- **'Basic' customizations**: these include custom settings for data sources, search box, verticals and filters Web Parts + minor updates to existing layouts by adding custom HTML markup (ex: add a custom field display from a data source), updates to builting layouts fields ('Cards','Details List' and 'People'), etc. **They only require HTML, CSS and Handlebars skills to be done**.
+- **'Basic' customizations**: these include custom settings for data sources, search box, verticals and filters Web Parts + minor updates to existing layouts by adding custom HTML markup (ex: add a custom field in the UI from a data source), updates to builtin layouts fields ('Cards','Details List' and 'People'), etc. **They only require HTML, CSS and Handlebars skills to be done**.
 Typically a super user or a webmaster could do that.
 - **'Advanced' customizations**: these include major updates like adding a new data source, layout, component or suggestions provider. **These are build from scratch and require SharePoint Framework development skills to be done**.
 Typically, a front-end/SharePoint developer could do that.

 ## 'Basic' customizations